Defend against vampires with 10 gbps network encryption

 /sbin/ip li set dev wg0 mtu 8020

-we added some sysctl tuning for 10Gbps ethernet as well:
+We added some sysctl tuning for 10Gbps ethernet as well:

 # Maximum receive socket buffer size